ajulik1997/i14_laser/README.md

 CRATE A FILE FROM THIS AND HOST IT, AND CLEAN IT UP, LIKE ABOVE

-'''
 [Unit]
 Description=Python3 server
-After=multi-user.target
+After = multi-user.target network.target network-online.target
 Wants = network-online.target
-After = network.target network-online.target

 [Service]
 Type=idle